ietf-wg-nmop/Logistic/IAB Workshop.md

 Network topologies have become significantly more complex since the 2002 IAB workshop, as have the router and host technologies.
-Assuming this trend will continue, this workshop's ambition is to lay a new directional foundation for the continued future of network management protocols, gathering new input on what new issues network operators and network management implementers are facing.
+Assuming this trend will continue, this workshop's incentive is to lay a new directional foundation for the continued future of network management protocols, gathering new input on what new issues network operators and network management implementers are facing.

 The candidate items for discussion are as follows (non-exhaustive list):

-- Tooling, opensource, experimentation, system integration
+- Tooling, opensource, experimentation, proof of concept, multi-vendor interoperability test (e.g., EANTC test), system integration

 - Data consistency to support richer observability (Data & Knowledge)